Planet Names for Kids: 8 Planets in Order (Fun Facts & Pictures Guide)

 • You get curious about stars, moons, and astronauts!

-• Colors – Earth is blue and green, Mars is red
+• Colors – Earth looks blue and green, while Mars appears bright red in space.

 This makes learning planets for kids more fun and easy to remember.